huggingface/peft/docs/source/developer_guides/lora.md

     ...
 )
 ```
 The parameter `rho` (≥ 1.0) determines how much redistribution is allowed.
-When `rho=1.0` and `r=16`, the system is limited to exactly 16 ranks, preventing any redistribution from occurring.
-A recommended value for eva with redistribution is 2.0, meaning the maximum rank allowed for a layer is 2r.
+When `rho=1.0` and `r=16`, LoRA adapters are limited to exactly 16 ranks, preventing any redistribution from occurring.
+A recommended value for EVA with redistribution is 2.0, meaning the maximum rank allowed for a layer is 2r.

 It is recommended to perform EVA initialization on a GPU as it is much faster.
 To optimize the amount of available memory for EVA, you can use the `low_cpu_mem_usage` flag in [`get_peft_model`]:
 ```python